 If you do not have the required documents ready for when your field course or student teaching starts, you may not be able to complete the requirements of the course.
 The COE and/or Office of Student Teaching cannot waive this requirement and give you permission to start at the school.
 Once again, this is a mandated district policy.

 Please note that if you have a misdemeanor on your record, and ODE says it will not prevent you from obtaining a license, school districts may not accept you in their schools and our office cannot guarantee placement for field and/or Student Teaching.

-If you incur a new violation that will be placed on your BCI and or FBI report once you have started the semester, you must report it to the Director of the Student Teaching immediately.
+If you incur a new violation that will be placed on your BCI and or FBI report once you have started the semester, you must report it to the Coordinator of the Student Teaching immediately.